argentsea/docfx/tutorials/quickstarts/configuration.md

 ***

+> [!NOTE]
+> The ArgentSea services include both the `Databases` and `ShardSets` service.
+Of course, if no ShardSets are configured, the collection will be empty.

 ## 8. Create a Model Class

 A model class has properties that correspond the the fields of a data entity.
 ArgentSea can automatically map these properties to input or output parameters, the columns of a DataReader object, or (in SQL Server) a table-valued parameter.